enochcheung/packaging/README.md

 Packaging machines currently available:
 * bosun
+* postgres10 (builds a range of postgres 10 extensions)
-* postgres (builds a range of postgres extensions)
+* postgres11 (builds a range of postgres 11 extensions)

 `vagrant up` might fail with error on `fpm` gem install.
 In this case, SSH into the failing box and run `sudo gem install fpm --no-rdoc --no-ri` manually.